theadultnoble/theadultnoble/README.md

 Noble Okafor
 ====================================================================================================================================
-A developer and technical content author
+A Software Engineer and Technical Content Author
 ----------------------------------------

 I am a skilled JavaScript developer and front-end engineer focused on building optimized native and cross-platform mobile software solutions.
 As a competent developer, I have a proven track record of building high-quality software solutions that exceed client expectations.
 I am well-versed in the latest JavaScript frameworks and stay up-to-date with emerging trends in the field which keeps me relvant as a developer.
 In addition to my technical skills, I document my experiences and lessons by writing technical articles that aim to simplify the complexities around software engineering topics.